 Where codes permit, a more elaborate system can be built in to a home.
 Here in rural Maine, common sense systems are allowed in an existing home.
 Similar systems have actually benefited countless individuals worldwide.
 This page covers my efforts during the 1980s.
 Public health and safety is important.
 An existing, officially approved, waste water system and water source, are assumed.
 (One must comply with their own local authorities before any installation of permanent construction).
 Here is one more link to an article i wrote in the 1990s.

 The picture above shows 2 thermostats, while the previous picture showed one thermostat.
 Thermostats can provide precise ranges for water temperatures, (based on installation-site characteristics).
 One can determine one's budget and preferred temperature range-- Customize the size or extent of the collectors, their placement and effectiveness.
 Engineering itself deserves a lot of information input, (before a fully satisfying combination is determined).
-Yet desparation has also alled moderated levels of water heating, for those wiothout better options.
+Yet desperation has also allowed moderated levels of water heating, for those without better options.
 Dual thermostats are especially desirable when heat collection varies periodically and system where simplified automation is desirable.
-I can attest, however, that for lack of budgeting, my own system has used no thermostats water eve, during harder times-- Instead, a simple on-off valve is opened around 10AM and shut just before dusk-- Naturally, the schedule is sometimes forgotten, with cool water infiltrating-- Resulting luke warm water has typically been used for clothes washing, to get rid of it without waste.
+I can attest, however, that for lack of budgeting, my own system has generally used no thermostats, because the temperature range of interest generally has no market (no buyers).
+I tried a few but decided dual, quad or 8-thermostats, each with a tap might be needed to better target needs.
+Instead, (on shoe string budget here), a simple on-off valve is opened around 10AM and shut just before dusk-- Naturally, the schedule is sometimes forgotten, with cool water infiltrating-- Resulting luke warm water has typically been used for clothes washing, to get rid of it without waste.
 I applied the same system concept to my wood fired furnace system.
 We have used variations on the basics for more than 2 decades (as of 2010).
-The point is that low impact on the enviroment can be achieved at low costs.
+The point is that low impact on the environment can be achieved at low costs.
 Hard times need not restrict water heating.
 Minimal consumerism can provide the essentials of life.
+We integrated a solar attic with greenhouse which simplified our struggle and saves money.

-Eyelid Hot House -- Easiest DYI !
+Eyelid Hot House -- Easiest DIY !
 (Do it yourself.
 Based of years of personal testing only

-and many years of experience with common building mnaterials.)
+and many years of experience with common building materials.)

 pictorial index